 Whoever did the thinking behind this was brilliant.
 They took the time to think through all the different aspects of what a school looks like and how it operates.
 They also did it with the idea of accommodating students that are not your typical “okay, you go to class every day, this is what you need to do, and then if you don't have this done, too bad.”

 They also took into account the new age of learning, where not everybody will do math on Monday.
 They may not get to that until Friday.
 Maybe they're into sports, they're into dance, into arts or something.
-And our student population is a lot like that because, in the homeschool market, they do all kinds of things.
+Our student population is a lot like that because, in the homeschool market, they do all kinds of things.
 They come back and work on the course when it works for them.

 We use the self-paced and blended course features.
 We use assignments that can be scheduled whenever teachers see fit.

 We probably run 100 classes a week.
 We record those classes, and then we upload them to CYPHER.
 This way, we have an archive for the students.
 They can go back to the class at any time, if they miss a class or if they just want to review something.

 There's safety in what we do in terms of interacting with students.
 Students are free to share with us whenever they have a question, whenever they don't know the answer to something.
 Usually, we have ten people give us the answer, whereas normally, you’ve got 30 people in the classroom, and only five raise their hands.
 The teachers are only interacting with one person.
 That's not the way it works here.
 Here you feel like you're independent, but you're part of something at the same time.